JuliaAI/MLJ.jl/doc/adding_new_models.md

 ````
 Query `?MLJ.DecodeCategorical` for more information.

-**Predict return types for probablistic responses.** If, instead, an algorithm
+**Prediction types for probablistic responses.** If, instead, an algorithm
 learns a probability distribution (as in classification by logistic
 regression, for example) then `yhat` must be a `Vector` whose elements
 are distributions (one distribution per row of `Xnew`).

 A *distribution* is any instance of a subtype of
-`Distributions.Distribution` from the package Distributions.jl,
+`Distributions.Distribution` from the package Distributions.jl, or an
-including the additional type `Distributions.NamedCategorical` defined
+instance of the additional types `UnivariateNominal` and
-in MLJInterface.jl.
-(Custom distributions may be defined by similarly
-subtyping `Distributions.Distribution` types.)
-This last type should
+`MultivariateNominal` defined in MLJInterface.jl (or any other type
+having, as a bare minimum, implementations of `Base.rand` and
+`Distributions.pdf`).
+Use `UnivariateNominal` for probabilistic
-be used for probabilistic classifiers with nominal targets.
-For
+classifiers with a single nominal target.
+For example, suppose
-example, suppose `levels(y)=["yes", "no", "maybe"]` and set
-`classes=levels(y)`.
-Then, if the predicted probabilities for some
+`levels(y)=["yes", "no", "maybe"]` and set `L=levels(y)`.
+Then, if the
-input pattern are `[0.1, 0.7, 0.2]`, respectively, then the prediction
+predicted probabilities for some input pattern are `[0.1, 0.7, 0.2]`,
-returned for that pattern will be
+respectively, then the prediction returned for that pattern will be
-`Distributions.NamedCategorical(classes, [0.1, 0.7, 0.2])`.
+`UnivariateNominal(L, [0.1, 0.7, 0.2])`.
+Query `?UnivariateNominal`
+for more information.

 #### Optional methods

-Probabilistic classifiers (in the sense above) may optionally implement a
+Probabilistic models (in the sense above) may optionally implement a
+`predict_mode` (classifiers) or `predict_mean` (regressors) operation
-`predict_class` operation that returns point estimates instead of probabilites.
+that returns point estimates instead of a probability distribution.

 **Metadata.** Ideally, a model `metadata` method should be
 provided.
 This allows the `MLJ` user, through the `Task` interface, to